xbianonpi/xbian/Docs/Bugfixes.md

-Bugs from XBian 1.0 Alpha 1 which are currently fixed
+Bugfixes for XBian 1.0 Alpha 1
 ======================================================
-- Fixed a bug where keyboard & other input devices did not work.
+- Bug #8 Keyboard not working
+- Fix: sudo usermod -a -G input xbian